Is this course capped?

 Yes, for a capstone, you should extend an assignment into something that has substantial development and design components and release it.
 For instance, you could take your Iterative Design prototype and build it fully to the point where it's a deployable app.
 This can be done as a group, but the amount of work should be proportional to the group size.
 Both juniors and seniors may take CS 1300 for a capstone.
 Only the online capstone form needs to be filled out, which you should already have received via email from the department earlier in September.
 The capstone can be done anytime in the semester, until the end of winter break.

 Will there be a textbook for the course?

-No, all readings will be made available on Canvas.
+No, all readings will be available on this website.

 No, you will complete a portfolio for your final assignment.